telekom-mms/cmcc-operator/docs/custom-resource.md

 The operator creates two services for Solr:

-* `solr-follower`, which maps to the leader and all followers, suitable for any component that only wants to query the index, and
+* `solr-follower`, which maps to all followers, suitable for any component that only wants to query the index, and
 * `solr-leader` that maps to just the leader, suitable for components that need to update an index.

+**Note:** The follower service may have a version suffix (if version is set on the CMCC).
+During an upgrade there may be two services connecting to a follower matching the denoted version.

 ### Component `studio-client`